mulige/algorithm-vue/README.md

 That is all.

-This is at (__dirname, extra). en ... i guess you know where is it ,and how to use it .
+This file is at (__dirname, extra). en ... i guess you know where is it ,and how to use it .
 After all, its so easy!!

 ## Project setup
 ```